-It was great to catch up with fine artist Emma Doig earlier this month.
-A figurative painter who works mainly in oil, Emma’s expressive work combines technical skill with great energy, resulting in fleeting images of the body in movement.
+Fine artist Emma Doig is a figurative painter who works mainly in oils.
+Her expressive work combines technical skill with great energy, resulting in fleeting images of the body in movement.
 From within each painting, emerges a multitude of experimental contouring and paintwork; the inner becomes the outer through intuitive mark making.
-Read on to find out about her latest body of work, her inspiration, approach and processes.
+It was great to catch up with Emma earlier this month and hear all about her latest body of work, and talk about her inspiration, approach and processes.

 You left art school in 2014 after graduating with a BA(Hons) Fine Art and the success of a sell-out degree show (no surprise!).
 We still remember wandering into your room and instantly being blown away by your large-scale figurative paintings, depicting fleeting moments of movement and energy – they were so fresh and exciting.
 Do you remember how it felt to be finishing 4 years of study on such a high?